SecurityInnovation/ofxpostern/README.md

 ## Installation

 **ofxpostern** is written in Python 3 with few external dependencies.
+It has only been tested on Linux.

+1. `git clone git@github.com:sdann/ofxpostern.git`
+2. `cd ofxpostern`
+3. `pip install -r requirements.txt`

 ## Usage